 Following further post-fellowship training in cardiac and liver transplantation anaesthesia (Cambridge, UK), he returned to Western Australia to work in the cardiothoracic unit at Royal Perth Hospital and in private practice as part of the Metropolitan Anaesthesia group.

-As a co-author of the European Society of Anaesthesiology operating room crisis checklists with the ESA Patient Safety taskforce, he has presented on human factors, checklists, manuals and crisis management, both nationally and internationally.
+As a co-author of the European Society of Anaesthesiology operating room crisis checklists with the ESA Patient Safety taskforce, he has presented both nationally and internationally on human factors, checklists, emergency manuals and crisis management.

-Dr Borshoff is a member of the Western Australian Immersive and Simulation Based Learning Committee, is Chairman of the state branch of the Australian Society of Anaesthetists and currently the Director of Anaesthesia and Pain Medicine at St John Of God Hospital Murdoch, Perth, Western Australia.
+Dr Borshoff has been a member of the Western Australian Immersive and Simulation Based Learning Committee, is Chairman of the state branch of the Australian Society of Anaesthetists and currently the Director of Anaesthesia and Pain Medicine at St John Of God Hospital Murdoch, Perth, Western Australia.

 He has given over 20,000 anaesthetics with a casemix that includes paediatric, orthopaedic, bariatric, obstetric, cardiac and general anaesthesia.